 The state department of transportation and the local authorities are authorized, subject to the requirements in this section, to reserve all or any portion of any highway under their respective jurisdictions as carpool lanes, including any designated lane or ramp, for the exclusive or preferential use of public transportation vehicles or private motor vehicles carrying no fewer than a specified number of passengers when ((such)) the limitation will increase the efficient utilization of the highway or will aid in the conservation of energy resources.
 Regulations authorizing ((such)) exclusive or preferential use of a highway facility ((may be declared to be)) are effective ((at all times or at specified times of day or on specified days)) only at the specified times ((or)) and on the specified days designated in this section.
 In order to decrease traffic congestion, existing road capacity must be utilized to maximize its effectiveness.
-Therefore, on and after December 10, 2008, all carpool lanes shall be opened during non-rush hours for use by all traffic otherwise lawfully abiding by the rules of the road of this state.
+Therefore, on and after December 10, 2008, all carpool lanes shall be opened during non-peak hours for use by all traffic otherwise lawfully abiding by the rules of the road of the state, including RCW 46.61.100.
 This policy shall be in effect for any carpool lane in effect on January 1, 2008, and for any new or expanded carpool lanes designated after January 1, 2008, on any highway, freeway, or roadway in the state.

-For the purposes of this section:
+For the purposes of this section and RCW 47.56.403:

-- (1) "Carpool lanes" are high-occupancy vehicle lanes, which includes express lanes, off-ramp bypass lanes, and on-ramp bypass lanes on any highway, freeway, and roadway in the state. - (2) "Non-rush hours" mean midday and evenings on weekdays and all day and all night on weekends. - (a) "Midday on weekdays" is between the hours of 9:00 a.m. and 3:00 p.m. on Monday through Friday; - (b) "Evenings on weekdays" are between the hours of 6:00 p.m. and 6:00 a.m. on Monday through Thursday; and - (c) "All day and all night on weekends" is between the hours of 6:00 p.m. on Friday and 6:00 a.m. on Monday. - (d) During hours not specified as non-rush hours under this section, the use of carpool lanes by a motor vehicle is limited to those carrying two or more passengers, except in the case of a motorcycle, which may use a carpool lane if carrying one or more passengers. - (e) A governmental entity, authority, or agency shall not avoid the requirements of this section by redesignating a carpool lane as another name or designation.
-The people want governments, authorities, and agencies to abide by the policies, purposes, and intent of this section; the people oppose efforts to circumvent them.
+- (1) "Carpool lanes" are high-occupancy vehicle lanes, which includes express lanes, lanes under RCW 47.56.403, off-ramp bypass lanes, and on-ramp bypass lanes on any highway, freeway, and roadway in the state. - (2) "Non-peak hours" mean midday and evenings on weekdays and all day and all night on weekends. - (a) "Midday on weekdays" is between the hours of 9:00 a.m. and 3:00 p.m. on Monday through Friday; - (b) "Evenings on weekdays" are between the hours of 6:00 p.m. and 6:00 a.m. on Monday through Thursday; - (c) "All day and all night on weekends" is between the hours of 6:00 p.m. on Friday and 6:00 a.m. on Monday; - (d) "Peak hours" are between the hours of 6:00 a.m. and 9:00 a.m. and 3:00 p.m. and 6:00 p.m. on Monday through Friday; - (3) During hours not specified as non-peak hours, the use of carpool lanes by a motor vehicle is limited to those carrying two or more passengers, except in the case of a motorcycle, which may use a carpool lane if carrying one or more passengers; and

+(4) A governmental entity, authority, or agency shall not avoid the requirements of this section by redesignating a carpool lane as another name or designation.
+For lanes under RCW 47.56.403, a toll may not be charged during non-peak hours, thus increasing traffic flow by encouraging traffic to use lanes during non-peak hours.
+The people want governments, authorities, agencies, and elected and unelected government officials to abide by the policies, purposes, and intent of this section; the people oppose efforts to circumvent them.